How to Handle a Hit-and-Run in Ontario

 If you cause a hit-and-run, the consequences will depend on the severity of your case.
 At the very least, your insurance company may raise your rates significantly and label you a high-risk driver.
 If your company considers you a significant liability, they might even cancel your policy.

 Expect to receive criminal charges if your actions result in severe injuries or death.
 Your insurer won’t cover any legal fees.
-You may also have difficulty securing insurance from any other company for at least four to seven years, which is how long a hit-and-run incident stays on your driving record.
+You may also have difficulty securing insurance from any other company for at least four to seven years after hit an run accident.

 The best way to build a defence against a hit-and-run charge is to work with an experienced criminal defence lawyer.